Everyone is talking about mild, moderate and severe case, and critical cases. What does this mean?

 - You do not have marked breathlessness.

-- Your self-care, cooking, eating and drinking is not affected.
+- Your self-care, cooking, eating and drinking are not affected.
 Your appetite is normal or fairly normal.

 - You may feel sad or weepy.